npgrosser/houston/README.md

 When this template is processed, the resulting output would look similar to this:

-    - The current working directory is /home/user/nico/houston.
+    - The current working directory is /home/user/my-name/houston.
-    - The current user is joe.
+    - The current user is my-name.
     - The current time is 2020-10-10 12:00:00.

 When writing your own context files, keep in mind that all the data will be sent to OpenAI.